JeffRMoore/async-benchmark-runner/README.md

 Asynchronous benchmark names will be prefixed by an asterisk in the result report.

-## Creating a "quiet" environment for running benchmarks
+## Creating a Quiet Environment for Running Benchmarks
 Comparing different runs of the same benchmark requires that the conditions under which each are run to be similiar.
 You will acheive better results if you eliminate and exit any extranious programs on the machine you are running your